VCityTeam/ConVer-G/Readme.md

-# SPARQL to SQL Project
+# ConVer-G project
+> Which means Concurrent Versioning of knowledge Graphs

-This project aims to create a Java parser that can convert SPARQL queries into SQL queries.
+This project aims to create a knowledge hub that can store and query a set of RDF datasets with a versioning system.
 The project is part of the BD team's research efforts within the [LIRIS](https://liris.cnrs.fr/) and [VCity project](https://projet.liris.cnrs.fr/vcity/).
 The aim of this POC is to query a set of city version and extract associated knowledge.

 ## Motivations

-### Why create a "SPARQL-to-SQL" translator rather than a from scratch engine?
+### Why create a "SPARQL to SQL" translator rather than a from scratch engine?

 Our motivation is to find a method for *retrieving knowledge* from a *set of urban data versions* stored in *RDF format*.